mardsh03/taskhive_bit34103/README.md

 ### 🔧 External Services
 - Google Maps integration for location picking
 - Geocoding for address search
-- Local notifications for reminders
+- **Local notifications for reminders** (see below)

 ### 🎵 Interactive Media Elements
-- Audio feedback and confetti animation on task completion
+- Audio feedback and confetti animation on task completion (Home & Tasks screens)

+### 🔔 Local Notifications
+- **Set a reminder when adding/editing a task**
+- The app will push a local notification at the exact date and time you set
+- Works even if the app is in the background or closed
+- To test: Add a task with a reminder a few minutes in the future and wait for the notification

 ### 🔮 Suggested Enhancements (No Firebase Required)
 - REST API integration (e.g., motivational quotes)